peteroupc/MailLib/api/com.upokecenter.mail.ContentDisposition.md

      ContentDisposition defaultValue)`<br>
  Creates a new content disposition object from the value of a Content-Disposition header field.
+* `String ToSingleLineString()`<br>
+ Converts this content disposition to a text string form suitable for inserting in HTTP headers.
 * `String toString()`<br>
- Converts this object to a text string.
+ Converts this content disposition to a text string form suitable for inserting in email headers.

 ## Field Details